Richard Brinsley Sheridan: Political career

 In 1780, Sheridan entered the House of Commons as the ally of Charles James Fox on the side of the American Colonials in the political debate of that year.
 He is said to have paid the burgesses of Stafford five guineas apiece to allow him to represent them.
 As a consequence, his first speech in Parliament was a defence against the charge of bribery.

 In 1787 Sheridan demanded the impeachment of Warren Hastings, the first Governor-General of India.
 His speech in the House of Commons was described by Edmund Burke, Charles James Fox, and William Pitt as the greatest ever delivered in ancient or modern times.

+In Commons, Sheridan was known as an engaging, and often entertaining orator.
+His speeches at the Hastings impeachment were later published as a 59-page booklet.
 In 1793, during the debates on the Aliens Act designed to prevent French Revolutionary spies and saboteurs from flooding into the country, Edmund Burke made a speech in which he claimed there were thousands of French agents in Britain ready to use weapons against the authorities.
 To dramatically emphasise his point he threw down a knife onto the floor of the House of Commons.
-Sheridan shouted, 'Where's the fork?', which led to much of the house collapsing in laughter.
+Sheridan shouted, "Where's the fork?", which led to much of the house collapsing in laughter.

 In April 1798 he appeared at the trial in Maidstone of United Irishmen accused of treasonable conspiracy with the French.
-Along with Charles James Fox, Lord Moria and other radical Whig grandees, he testified on behalf of Arthur O'Connor.
+Along with Charles James Fox, Lord Moira and other radical Whig grandees, he testified on behalf of Arthur O'Connor.
 O'Connor was acquitted.
 His companion, Father James Coigly was hanged.

 During the invasion scare of 1803 Sheridan penned an 'Address to the People':